UPDATED: June 25, 2020

 6. Optimized for mobile devices

-Unless you’ve been living in a cave far from the hustle and bustle of civilization, you can grasp why it’s vital for your page to be optimized for mobile devices.
+Unless you’ve been living in a cave far from the hustle and bustle of civilization, you can grasp why your page needs to be optimized for mobile devices.
 You’ve probably already optimized your emails and website.
 Your landing pages are no exception.
 There’s nothing worse than switching from an email or a mobile ad to a non-optimized page.
-Uber’s very simplistic page is a good example of how to do it as it looks great both on a computer and on a mobile device.
+That’s enough to scare away a lot of your clickers.
+Don’t make that mistake!

 7. Presence of trust elements